dongmingh/v1performance/README.md

     * **burstDur0**:  duration in ms for the first transaction rate
     * **burstFreq1**: frequency in ms for the second transaction rate
     * **burstDur1**: duration in ms for the second transaction rate
+* **mixOpt**: each invoke is followed by a query on every process.
+This parameter is valid only the transMode is set to **Mix**.
+* **mixFreq**: frequency in ms for the transaction rate.
+This value should be set based on the characteristics of the chaincode to avoid the failure of the immediate query.
+* **constantOpt**: the transactions are sent at the specified rate.
+This parameter is valid only the transMode is set to **Constant**.
+    * **recHist**: This parameter indicates if brief history of the run will be saved.
+If this parameter is set to HIST, then the output is saved into a file, namely ConstantResults.txt, under the current working directory.
+Otherwise, no history is saved.
+    * **constFreq**: frequency in ms for the transaction rate.
+    * **devFreq**: deviation of frequency in ms for the transaction rate.
+A random frequency is calculated between constFrq-devFreq and constFrq+devFreq for the next transaction.
+The value is set to default value, 0, if this value is not set in the user input json file.
+All transactions are sent at constant rate if this number is set to 0.
 * **listOpt**: targetPeers list of the peers that the transactions are sent.
 These parameters are valid only when the targetPeers is set to List.
 Each line includes two parameters: **org name** and **peer array within the org**, for example:

              "listOpt": {